GM-Alex/user-access-manager/readme.txt

     						Add recursive looking for posts page option Improve network activation/update
                             Add hooks for login bar
-                            Prepair for NextGEN Gallery extension
+                            Prepare for NextGEN Gallery extension

     1.1.1.2		2010/09/29  Fix bug that a usergroup for a user wasn't saved